Baton Rouge Metropolitan Airport: Expansion and development

-As of 2016 United has begun scheduling larger ERJ-175 aircraft which include first, economy plus, and coach class seating.
+Since 2016, United has begun scheduling larger ERJ-175 aircraft which include first, economy plus, and coach class seating.

-In September 2013 Baton Rouge Metro Airport announced Delta's "Red Coat" Service has been implemented at the check in terminal to assist customers.
+In September 2013, Baton Rouge Metro Airport announced Delta's "Red Coat" Service has been implemented at the check in terminal to assist customers.

 The expanded rotunda opened in October 2013 and the TSA checkpoint has been re-located to the new area, providing more room and allowing an additional line to be added when necessary.
 The original rotunda now serves as a spacious arrival court where un-ticketed guests can wait on arriving passengers.
 Construction of new restrooms and vending in the arrival court are complete.
 New restrooms on Concourse A are also open, including a family restroom and lactation room.
 The new rotunda provides an airy space for passengers that includes a floor-to-ceiling glass wall with a great view of the airfield and runways.
 New seating in the rotunda provides an outlet at each seat, and a charging station has been added at the beginning on Concourse A. The renovated food court now includes PJ's Coffee and WOW Cafe: American Grill and Wingery.
 The airport sports lounge has also been expanded and renovated.
 Other airport amenities include free Wi-Fi, a business center, chapel, and a children's playroom.

-In January 2016 it was announced the airport is seeking to open a hotel that would connect to the BTR terminal.
+In January 2016, it was announced the airport is seeking to open a hotel that would connect to the BTR terminal.
 Baton Rouge Metro Airport is looking to add a hotel and restaurant to its north Baton Rouge terminal in hopes of growing airport revenue and adding convenience for travelers.

 The airport's board of commissioners accepted a request for proposals from Holiday Inn representatives to explore building a 147-room hotel with a Mike Anderson's Seafood.
 Holiday Inn representatives are still studying the market, but they are expected to make a determination in the next couple of months on whether they can build the hotel.